5/14/2025

 Private Investor

 Okay, great.
-Hey, Orden.
-Wonderful quarter.
-Wonderful to see the gross profit and the margins increase and trending up.
-A couple questions for you.
-One more strategically, strategically with the US market.
+Hey, Ordon, wonderful quarter.
+It's wonderful to see the gross profit and the margins increase in trending up.
+A couple of questions for you.
+One more strategically with the U.S. market.
 What percentage of opportunities do you see Supercom working through a reseller or service provider versus doing direct?
 Is it almost all through another agency, a service provider or reseller?

 speaker

 It's a great question.
-And in the US, it's different from Europe and because in Europe, there's different languages, different laws and it's you have to adapt to each location.
-We typically have a local provider that helps us partnership to handle all these different projects with the different environments in the US.
-We're very familiar with the environment there.
-It's all in English and the programs run pretty similar and they all run on the same cloud software.
-We typically bring in the value of resellers when the customer is looking for also services like human services, not just technology services, like someone to meet the vendor to put the bracelet on the vendor to check up on them.
-And what we see in the US is some of the larger counties and agencies and states, they have their own officers who run these programs, but the smaller ones, it's hard for them to understand the different technologies, to stay up to date.
-So they outsource everything.
-Also the human services and also technology services.
+And in the U.S., it's different from Europe.
+Because in Europe, there's different languages, different laws, and you have to adapt to each location.
+We typically have a local provider that helps us. to handle all these different projects with the different environments.
+In the U.S., we're very familiar with the environment there.
+It's all in English, and the programs run pretty similar, and they all run on the same cloud software.
+We typically bring in the value-added resellers when the customer is looking for also services, like human services, not just like technology services, like someone to meet the offender, to put the bracelet on the offender, to check up on them.
+And what we see in the U.S. is some of the larger counties and agencies and states, they have their own officers who run these programs, but the smaller ones, it's hard for them to understand the different technologies, to stay up to date.
+So they outsource everything, also the services, the human services, and also technology services.
 And then you see these value-added resellers aggregate them.
 That's what we saw in LCA.
 We did that acquisition in 2016.
-We got very close, understood the market from a very detailed matter on the different counties and the needs and that's how we adopted our solution for the US.
-And we've been expanding also directly with many of our contracts and also we're now expanding, starting to expand also through value-added resellers.
+We got very close, understood the market from a very detailed matter on the different counties and the needs, and that's how we adopted our solution for the U.S., and we've been expanding also directly with many of our contracts, and also we're now starting to expand also through Vieta resellers.
 But it's valuable to be able to offer so many different solutions, whether it's GPS or alcohol monitoring or house arrest or domestic violence and services if needed and so forth.
 That's how we open up the market and we are able to access a much bigger opportunity.

 speaker